-I initially thought that there was plenty of water to go round, especially growing up in New Zealand where the beach is thirty minutes from my house, and we have our own private spring for clean water on our property.
-Turns out that 97% of the water on the planet in salty, leaving the remaining 3% split across snow, ice and accessible water.
+We used to think that there was plenty of water to go round.
+Turns out that 97% of the water on the planet is salty, leaving the remaining 3% split across snow, ice, and accessible water.
 That accessible part however only equates to 1% overall, and of that 1%, 70% is used for agriculture.

 In a world where every single thing you buy comes at a cost, it’s becoming more and more important to know not only where your clothes are made, but the impact it is having on the environment.
 Commercial dyes used in most of the clothes we wear contain hazardous materials such as mercury and lead which don’t break down, and instead poison our waterways.

-Riverblue is a documentary that uncovers the effects fast fashion has on our environment.
-I couldn’t be more excited that this documentary on such an important issue is finally hitting the screens.
+River Blue is a documentary that uncovers the effects fast fashion has on our environment.
+We couldn’t be more excited that this documentary on such an important issue, is finally hitting the screens.